[3.23 Cold Conversion Blade Vortex Elementalist / Occultist (League Starter + League Finisher)

 d.
 Helps with League Content like Blight/Legion/Breach where it's good to be doing damage over a large area.

-9. Alira is pretty much always the ideal Bandit Choice, because although this build has some very crucial nodes on the tree, and even in cluster jewels, it doesn't benefit greatly from extra points beyond those essentials.
+Although this build has some very crucial nodes on the tree, and even in cluster jewels, it doesn't benefit greatly from extra points beyond those essentials.

 I would only give up Alira if I was extremely overcapped in Resistances, and somehow had plenty of Mana Regeneration without any investment that couldn't be better used on damage/survivability.